alecGraves/tello-udp/README.md

 # tello-udp
-Connecting to the Ryze Tello with udp and python
+Dead-simple code for connecting to the Ryze Tello with udp and python

 ## Manual Usage
 * Connect to the tello's network